FAQ

 Q: Does my child have to be available all Summer to play Summer Ball?

-No. We understand that most people got away or take some time off in the Summer.
-We try to recruit enough kids to make up for kids going being away.
+No. The league understands that most people got away or take some time off in the Summer.
+The league tries to recruit enough kids to make up for kids going being away.
 The majority of the kids will miss some time here or there.

 Q: Does my child have to be a top player to play Summer Ball?